redhatci/ansible-collection-redhatci-ocp/roles/preflight/README.md

 submit\_preflight\_to\_pyxis       | false                                                | Should be set to true to submit Preflight results to Pyxis.
 Please do not forget to provide Pyxis credentials: pyxis\_apikey\_path with Pyxis token (shared for all projects within one client) and pyxis\_identifier (each operator should have its own certification project with the unique identifier). pyxis\_apikey\_path                | undefined                                            | This is a path to file that contains partner's token.
 Parner should generate this token in connect.redhat.com.
 The token is shared for all projects within one partner. pyxis\_identifier                  | undefined                                            | Each operator should have its own certification project with the unique identifier.
 If the partner has to certify two operators, he has to create two certification projects.
 Once a new cert project is created, the identifier could be extracted from the project url: https://connect.redhat.com/projects/pyxis_identifier/overview preflight\_custom\_ca              | undefined                                            | Path of custom ca.crt.
-Used for test operator stored in a self signed registry
+Used to test operator stored in a self signed registry

 ## Role structure